 An everyday buyer, even when using cash, may end up backing out of the deal if they feel overwhelmed during the inspection process.
 On top of that, an investor has relationships with reputable escrow companies and other professionals to help expedite the road to closing.

 SoCal Home Buyers is one of the leading cash investors in the local market.
 We focus on helping sellers of inherited property achieve their financial goals by managing fair and fast transactions.
+If you need to sell an inherited house we would love for the opportunity to speak with you and see what we can offer you for your home.

 We value your privacy and would never spam you